 Tony Hsieh, CEO of Zappos (owned by Amazon), has created a positive, fun, and high performance culture at the online retailer.
 Hsieh creates and maintains a positive culture by hiring only those individuals who fit well with Zappos' unique culture and by training all new hires in a similar manner.
-As Exhibit 2-5 illustrates, Zappos' culture is built on the following ten core values
+As Exhibit 2-5 illustrates, Zappos' culture is built on the following ten core values.

-Exhibit 2.6 presents a view of five intervention points for managers to consider.
+Exhibit 2.4 A Mode of the Process of Organizational Socialization

 A considerable body of knowledge suggests that one of the most effective ways of changing people's beliefs and values is to first change their behavior (intervention 1).

 However, behavior change does not necessarily produce culture change unless supported by justification.
 Managers must get employees to see the inherent worth in behaving in a new way, that is, justify the new behavior (intervention 2).

 Typically, managers use communications (intervention 3) to motivate and justify the new behaviors.
 Cultural communications can include announcements, memos, rituals, stories, dress, and various other forms of communications.

 Another set of interventions includes the socialization of new members (intervention 4) and the removal of existing members who deviate from the culture (intervention 5).
 Each of these interventions must be done after performing careful diagnoses.